Akirix/dev-getting-started/README.md

 ## Documentation / Comments

-We use [YUIDoc](http://yui.github.io/yuidoc/syntax/index.html) for documentation generation.
+We use [YUIDoc](http://yui.github.io/yuidoc/syntax/index.html) and [APIDoc](http://apidocjs.com/) for documentation generation.

+### YUIDoc

+Things to keep in mind when writing YUIDocs:

+* Think from the perspective of a newly hired Akirix developer who is trying to learn our program.
+* Focus on how things work under the hood

 Each source file should have the following comments if applicable:

 * Overall description of the file